petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/extending-system-objects.md

 ## Adding Relationships

-You can add relationships between system and custom objects to link their entities.System objects support both one-to-many and many-to-many relationships.
+You can add relationships between system and custom objects to link their entities.
+System objects support both one-to-many and many-to-many relationships.
 See [Defining Object Relationships](./relationships/defining-object-relationships.md) for more information.

 ```{important}
 Since system objects don't support custom [layouts](./layouts/designing-object-layouts.md) and [views](./views/designing-object-views.md), you cannot add relationships to the UI for system objects.
 You can only interact with them via headless APIs.